 Bid Price: 1.2559

-Calculation: 1.2569-1.2559=0.00100 (1.0 pip)
+Calculation: 1.2569 – 1.2559 = 0.00100 (1.0 pip)

 Minimum Spreads for GBP/USD Pair

-From our observation, the lowest spreads for the GBP/USD pair start from 0.0 or 0.1 at brokers with more generous trading conditions and reach 1.3 at sites with less competitive bid-ask prices.
+From our observation, the lowest spreads for the GBP/USD pair start from 0.0 or 0.1 pips at brokers with more generous trading conditions and reach 1.3 pips at sites with less competitive bid-ask prices.
 We recommend comparing spreads across multiple brokers to identify the best trading conditions for GBP/USD.

 GBP/USD Trading Hours and Optimal Sessions

-The foreign exchange market is split among four financial hubs (London, Tokyo, Sydney, and New York) in four time zones.
+The foreign exchange market is split across four financial hubs (London, Tokyo, Sydney, and New York) in four time zones.
 Forex traders have 24-hour access to the markets on weekdays (Mondays through Fridays) as trading hours overlap due to time-zone differences.
 Trading hours are important because they impact liquidity and spread width.

 Pros and Cons of Trading GBP/USD with Leverage